-- the availability of alternative suitable sites outside the Green Belt; - the potential of the site to meet specific housing or employment needs that cannot be met elsewhere; - iii. the potential of the site to support regeneration within deprived areas; and the potential of the site to provide support to facilities and services in rural areas.
+- the availability of alternative suitable sites outside the Green Belt; - ii. the potential of the site to meet specific housing or employment needs that cannot be met elsewhere; - iii. the potential of the site to support regeneration within deprived areas; and the potential of the site to provide support to facilities and services in rural areas.

-strategy and resulting distribution of development has never sought to exclude Green Belt development where exceptional circumstances exist."
+Green Belt development where exceptional circumstances exist."